MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 Note that:

-- The SBC must have a public IP address that is routable from Office 365 and the internet.
+- The SBC must have a public IP address that is routable from Office 365 and the Internet.

 - Signaling from the SBC to Office 365 and vice versa uses flow 4 and/or flow 4'.

-- Signaling from the client on the internet to Office 365 uses flow 3.
+- Signaling from the client on the Internet to Office 365 uses flow 3.

-- Media from the client on the internet to the SBC within the customer network uses flow 2.
+- Media from the client on the Internet to the SBC within the customer network uses flow 2.

 **Direct Routing (media bypass) – PSTN hairpin call (due to call forward/transfer)**